liweinan/k8s-example/json-example/README.md

     *   `json:"-"`: Omits a field from the JSON output entirely.
 *   **Unit Testing**: Basic tests for the marshalling and unmarshalling logic using Go's built-in `testing` package.

+## Field Precedence and Overriding

+This example also demonstrates how Go's `encoding/json` package handles name collisions between fields in an outer struct and an inlined inner struct.

+**The Rule**: The field from the **outer-most struct wins**.

+In `main.go`, both `User` and the inlined `Metadata` have a field that maps to the `"id"` JSON key.
+When marshalling, the value from `User.ID` is used for the top-level `"id"`, overriding the value from `Metadata.ID`.
+When unmarshalling, the top-level `"id"` from the JSON is placed into the `User.ID` field.

 ## How to Run

 ### Prerequisites